 The key to a good personal academic website is to make it, well, personal.
 Thus the content always depends on your research field, your character and your career objectives.

-PhD students who target careers outside of academia
+PhD students and postdocs who target careers outside of academia

-If a PhD student targets careers outside academia in the future, it is important that to present research in a way that a wide audience can understand.
+If a PhD student or postdoc targets a career outside academia in the future, it is important that to present research in a way that a wide audience can understand.
 Don’t throw around complex academic concepts that no one (except experts in a specific discipline) understands!

 Furthermore, think about transferrable skills that can come in handy in a non-academic job.
 Do you have a recording of one of your presentations?
 It could be a good way to showcase your public speaking skills.
 Did you lead a seminar?
 It could be a good way to showcase your leadership skills.
 Think creatively about what to showcase and how.